Asset Allocation tutorial and primer for investors and financial advisors.

 Free Business Owner Calculators

-How and Why Asset Allocation is Used to Invest Money
+How and Why Asset Allocation Techniques are Used to Invest Money

-By Far the Most Important Investment Concept to Understand is there Are Only Three Ways to Manage Money:
+The Most Important Investment Concept to Understand is There Are Only Three Ways to Manage Money:

-1) Market Timing: Whenever one makes an investment decision based on a forecast of a market, asset class, or security going up or down, market timing is being utilized.
+1) Market Timing: Whenever one makes an investment decision based on a forecast of a market, asset class, or security going up or down, then market timing techniques are being utilized.

-3) Asset Allocation: The art and science of spreading money around between different types of investment asset classes to increase returns and lower risk through diversification.
+3) Asset Allocation: The art and science of spreading money around between different types of investment asset classes to help increase and stabilize returns, while lower risks and volatility through diversification.
 This is also known as optimizing an investment portfolio, making it more efficient.

 Asset classes are how different types of investments are categorized to distinguish them from one another.
 For example, CDs, bonds, stocks, gold, and real estate are different in terms of risk, reward, taxation, and income.